-Symbol Pin Name Functions SCK Serial Clock To provide the timing of the serial interface.
-Commands, addresses or input data are latched on the rising edge of the clock input, while output data is shifted out on the falling edge of the clock input.
-SIO[3:0] Serial Data Input/Output To transfer commands, addresses or data serially into the device or data out of the device.
+Symbol Pin Name Functions SCK Serial Clock Provide the timing of the serial interface.
+Commands, addresses, or input data are latched on the rising edge of the clock input, while output data are shifted out on the falling edge of the clock input.
+SIO[3:0] Serial Data Input/Output Transfer commands, addresses, or data serially into the device or data out of the device.
 Inputs are latched on the rising edge of the serial clock.
-Data is shifted out on the falling edge of the serial clock.
+Data are shifted out on the falling edge of the serial clock.
 The Enable Quad I/O (EQIO) command instruction configures these pins for Quad I/O mode.
-SI Serial Data Input for SPI mode To transfer commands, addresses or data serially into the device.
+SI Serial Data Input for SPI mode Transfer commands, addresses or data serially into the device.
 Inputs are latched on the rising edge of the serial clock.
-SI is the default state after a power on reset. so Serial Data Output for SPI mode To transfer data serially out of the device.
-Data is shifted out on the falling edge of the serial clock.
-SO is the default state after a power on reset.
-CE# Chip Enable The device is enabled by a high-to-low transition on CE#.
+SI is the default state after a Power-on Reset. so Serial Data Output for SPI mode Transfer data serially out of the device.
+Data are shifted out on the falling edge of the serial clock.
+SO is the default state after a Power-on Reset.
+CE# Chip Enable The device is enabled by a high to low transition on CE#.
 CE# must remain low for the duration of any command sequence; or in the case of write operations, for the command/data input sequence.
-WP# Write-Protect The Write-Protect (WP#) is used in conjunction with the WPEN and IOC bits in the Configuration register to prohibit write operations to the Block Protection register.
+WP# Write Protect The WP# is used in conjunction with the WPEN and IOC bits in the Configuration register to prohibit write operations to the Block Protection register.
 This pin only works in SPI, single-bit and dual-bit Read mode.
 HOLD# Hold Temporarily stops serial communication with the SPI Flash memory while the device is selected.
 This pin only works in SPI, single-bit and dual-bit Read mode and must be tied high when not in use.
-VDD Power Supply To provide power supply voltage.
+VDD Power Supply Provide power supply voltage.
 Vss Ground